So you’ve just set up your new fish tank and nothing seems out of the ordinary.

 I also have a complete guide on RO/DI water systems, and though it’s suited towards reef tanks, the listed units will work just as well for a freshwater aquarium.

-It’s worth noting that fish stores may also sell RO water for about 50 cents per gallon.
+It’s worth noting that fish stores may also sell RO water for a set price per gallon.

 Though this seems fine, let’s assume for a moment that you have a 55-gallon tank and you change roughly 20% of its water each week.